The mission of the Canadian Association for Porphyria/Association Canadienne de Porphyrie is:

 News and Updates

-In order to better advocate on behalf of Canadians with porphyria, the Canadian Association for Porphyria/Association Canadienne de Porphyrie (CAP/ACP) asked Canadians who have been diagnosed with acute porphyria - Acute Intermittent Porphyria (AIP), Variegate Porphyria (VP), or Hereditary Coproporphyria (HCP) to take 5 - 10 minutes to complete a survey.
-We received 39 responses and are now reviewing this information.
-We now better understand how Canadian porphyria patients are able to access appropriate heme treatment and what that means to their quality of life.
-The results will be posted here soon.
+Thank you to those who participated in the survey: Access to Heme Treatment in Canada.
+In order to better understand treatment for porphyria, the Canadian Association for Porphyria/Association Canadienne de Porphyrie (CAP/ACP) asked Canadians who have been diagnosed with acute porphyria - Acute Intermittent Porphyria (AIP), Variegate Porphyria (VP), or Hereditary Coproporphyria (HCP) to take 5 - 10 minutes to complete a survey.
+We received 39 responses which clearly demonstrated that there is unequal access to Normosang and/or Panhematin treatment across Canada.

 The International Congress on Porphyrins and Porphyrias (ICPP) 2017 will be held in Bordeaux, France from June 25th to 28th, 2017.